NuGet/NuGetDocs/NuGet.Docs/docs/Tools/NuGet-CLI.md

 	</tr>
 </table>

-##  Mirror Command
+##  mirror

 Mirrors a package and its dependencies from the specified source repositories to the target repository.
 Currently this command is not supported in nuget.exe 3.2.0 and above.

 <p class="info">
-<strong>Note</strog><br />To enable this command, navigate to <a href="https://nuget.codeplex.com/releases">https://nuget.codeplex.com/releases</a>, select newest stable release, download NuGet.ServerExtensions.dll and Nuget-Signed.exe to your local disk and rename the Nuget-Signed.Exe to NuGet.exe.
+<strong>Note</strog><br />To enable this command, navigate to <a href="https://nuget.codeplex.com/releases">https://nuget.codeplex.com/releases</a>, select newest stable release, download NuGet.ServerExtensions.dll and Nuget-Signed.exe to your local disk and rename the Nuget-Signed.Exe to nuget.exe.
 </p>

-### Mirror Command Usage
+### Usage
     nuget mirror packageId|pathToPackagesConfig listUrlTarget publishUrlTarget [options]

-Specify the id of the package to mirror, the url to query the target repository (list command) and the url to push packages to the target repository.
+Specify the id of the package to mirror, the url to query the target repository (list ) and the url to push packages to the target repository.
 If a path to a packages.config file is used instead of a package id, all the packages it contains are mirrored to the given version (if specified) or latest otherwise.
 Assuming you're targeting a private repository under [http://machine/repo](http://machine/repo) installed using NuGet.Server, the list and push urls will be
 [http://machine/repo/nuget](http://machine/repo/nuget) and [http://machine/repo/api/v2/package](http://machine/repo/api/v2/package) respectively.

-### Mirror Command Options
+### Options
 <table>
     <tr>
         <td>Source</td>